 Definition of research in data analysis: According to LeCompte and Schensul, research data analysis is a process used by researchers to reduce data to a story and interpret it to derive insights.
 The data analysis process helps reduce a large chunk of data into smaller fragments, which makes sense.

 On the other hand, Marshall and Rossman describe data analysis as a messy, ambiguous, and time-consuming but creative and fascinating process through which a mass of collected data is brought to order, structure and meaning.

 We can say that “the data analysis and data interpretation is a process representing the application of deductive and inductive logic to the research and data analysis.”

-Researchers rely heavily on data as they have a story to tell or problems to solve.
+Researchers rely heavily on data as they have a story to tell or research problems to solve.
 It starts with a question, and data is nothing but an answer to that question.
 But, what if there is no question to ask?
 Well!
 It is possible to explore data even without a problem – we call it ‘Data Mining’, which often reveals some interesting patterns within the data that are worth exploring.

 Irrelevant to the type of data researchers explore, their mission and audiences’ vision guide them to find the patterns to shape the story they want to tell.
 One of the essential things expected from researchers while analyzing data is to stay open and remain unbiased toward unexpected patterns, expressions, and results.
 Remember, sometimes, data analysis tells the most unforeseen yet exciting stories that were not expected when initiating data analysis.
 Therefore, rely on the data you have at hand and enjoy the journey of exploratory research.